-Some antialiasing settings require a large amount of video memory.
+Tips on setting antialiasing modes: Some antialiasing settings require a large amount of video memory.
 If the mode you requested requires more video memory than available and you see unexpected results, try selecting the next lower mode, and so on, until you achieve the desired result.
 You may also want to experiment with different screen resolutions, refresh rates, and/or color depths until you arrive at a setting or combination of settings for antialiasing to work.

-• Application-controlled

-Note: To configure options with the slider, clear this check box and click Apply.
-If this check box is enabled (checked), the configurable options are automatically disabled because the application determines the antialiasing settings.
+• Application-controlled.
+If this check box is selected (shown in the left screenshot in Figure 8.4), the configurable options are automatically disabled because the application determines the antialiasing settings.